CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 With a small auxiliary DLM loss ($w_{\text{dlm}}{=}0.01$), the \emph{distillation-only} setting (row~1) acts as a strong anchor: it converges quickly (about 46.7 and 61.0 steps for a generation length of 256), with a slight degradation in score.
 In contrast, \emph{consistency-only} (row~2) collapses: optimizing for self-agreement without teacher supervision causes failure.

 \paragraph{Coupling yields synergy.}

 When we couple \emph{consistency} with \emph{distillation} (rows~3 and~5), convergence becomes both faster and more stable.
 GSM8K improves from 73.2 to 74.1--75.1 with similar or fewer steps, and HumanEval is comparable to or higher (42.7$\to$45.7) while requiring fewer iterations.
-Intuitively, the student learns the teacher’s multi-token finalization while enforcing temporal self-consistency, which accelerates and stabilizes refinement.
+We fix \(w_{\text{distill}}{=}1.0\) and set \(w_{\text{cons}}{=}0.5\) as a good balance between speed and quality.

 \paragraph{Role of the auxiliary DLM loss.}